rundeck/docs/docs/learning/howto/using-ansible.md

 To see the output you may need to switch to the _Log Output_ view.

+## Gather Facts
+When Gather Facts is enabled, Ansible collects information from the nodes and verifies if it is possible to connect to them.
+On the other hand, when Gather Facts is disabled, Ansible skips the connection validation, significantly saving time and reducing CPU and RAM usage.
+In addition, it is necessary to modify this property in ansible.cfg file to _"duplicate_dict_key=ignore"_, this is to avoid a warning message when are duplicate node names.

 ## Additional Information

 It is possible to use the Welcome Project environment with this [Project File](https://github.com/rundeckpro/welcome-project/raw/main/supplements/ansible.rdproject.jar).